mikhaildruzhinin/Django-ORM-standalone/README.md

 # Django-ORM-standalone

 This is a starting repository for [Django: ORM](https://dvmn.org/modules/django-orm/) module on [dvmn.org](https://dvmn.org/).
-Script in the repo filters through the DB and shows data from one of the objects in the DB.
+It is mostly a sandbox to test scripts for [jango-orm-watching-storage](https://github.com/mikhaildruzhinin/django-orm-watching-storage) repo.

 ### How to install